martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 	- b is for setting breakpoints
 	- run is for running the program until the break point
 	- list is for listing out more lines of code
+		- step: does a single line step
+		- next: step over functions
+		- continue: runs the program to the end
 - shell-prompt is the text preceding input cursor ($)
 - network: cs.wisc.edu